akando42/next-map/public/content/posts/12-26/index.md

 That is kind of what happened in the Egyptian myth where Moses marched to Mount Sinai and came back with God 10 commandments, rained hells down to Giza, and liberated the Egyptian slaves.
 Moses drafted his army by walking from one small community of free Israelites in the desert to the others with the escaped Israelite slaves.
 The group kept getting larger and stronger and by the time they get back to Giza, they would be a stronger fighting force than the Egyptian army.

-One thing for sure is that no one can not build a nation from Mount Sinai and they need to come back to the Nile.
+One thing for sure is that no one can build a nation from Mount Sinai and they need to come back to the Nile.

 ### Hannibal and the Impossible March Toward Rome